jucbca/plant-calcium-fluorescence/README.md

 # plant-calcium-fluorescence
-Organize, run statistics, and plot sets of microscopy images acquired of fluorescent reporters in plant tissues of single cells.
+Organize, run statistics, and plot pixel intensity of sets of images acquired via fluorescent microscopy of reporters in plant tissues of single cells.